- Who are these families, and how do we know they are in need?

 It is important that you drop off the gifts by the date requested, as it helps us avoid a backlog of last minute deliveries to the families.
-With approximately 900 families referred to the program, we need to keep things moving along in a very short time-frame.
+With over 1,100 families referred to the program, we need to keep things moving along in a very short time-frame.
 Please contact us immediately should you require more time.
 Keep in mind that we wrap up the Adopt-A-Family Program around December 15th.

 Do I need to wrap the gifts?

 No, please do not wrap your gifts.
 Our Adopt-a-Family elves will wrap the gifts if the family has requested.
 Some parents prefer to wrap the gifts themselves, often so they can feel like they've participated in some way in getting Christmas ready for their children.

 We always welcome a donation of wrapping paper to go with the gifts, and if you include wrapping paper we will either wrap your gifts with it or send it to the parent for wrapping.

 Another suggestion is to drop off your gifts in small to medium reusable containers or cloth grocery bags.
 The families appreciate these useful items.